knno/kengine-archive/docs/0.2/Kengine.Utils.Arrays.md

 ##### **Description**

-Return arrays' values as a single array.
+Returns arrays' values as a single array.